-(b)Existing daily demand based on 2020 calendar year usage
+(d)Existing daily demand based on usage for the last full calendar year facilities appeared to be in service

 SYSTEM SUPPLIES

 This section describes and quantifies the current and projected sources of water available to SJW.
 A description and quantification of recycled water supplies is also included.